Case management & care coordination

-- Care management with connection to home & community-based services that help seniors aged 65+ live independently
+- Care management with connection to home and community-based services that help seniors aged 65+ live independently

-When you join SCFHP Cal MediConnect, you will receive a Health Risk Assessment (HRA) questionnaire within the first 90 calendar days for low-risk members, or 45 calendar days for high-risk members.
+When you first join the plan, you will get a health risk assessment (HRA) within the first 90 calendar days for low-risk members or 45 calendar days for high-risk members.

-We're required to have a completed HRA on file for you.
-The HRA must be completed soon after your enrollment date and updated each year.
-This HRA is the basis for developing your care plan.
-The HRA will include questions to identify your medical, Long-Term Services and Supports (LTSS), and behavioral health and functional needs.
+We are required to complete an HRA for you.
+This HRA is the basis for developing your individual care plan (ICP).
+The HRA will include questions to identify your medical, long-term services and supports (LTSS), and behavioral health and functional needs.

-We will reach out to you by telephone and also by mail to help you complete the HRA.
-The HRA can be completed by phone, mail, or an in-person visit.
+We will reach out to you to complete the HRA.
+The HRA can be completed by an in-person visit, telephone call, or mail.

-If you are receiving In-Home Supportive Services (IHSS) or participating in the Multipurpose Senior Services Program (MSSP), or CBAS (Community Based Adult Services), your Care Coordinator will work with these organizations on your assessment and care planning.
+If you are receiving In-Home Supportive Services (IHSS) or participating in the Multipurpose Senior Services Program (MSSP) or Community-Based Adult Services (CBAS), your case manager will work with these organizations to complete your HRA and care plan.

 Members, their doctors, family members, caregivers, hospital discharge planners, etc. may request case management and care coordination.
 To make a request, call SCFHP Case Management at 1-877-590-8999 (TTY: 711), Monday through Friday, 8:30 a.m. to 5 p.m.